List of chiropterans: Family Vespertilionidae

 Members of the Vespertilionidae family are called vespertilionids, or colloquially vesper bats, and include woolly bats, tube-nosed bats, mouse-eared bats, pipistrelles and serotines.
 They are all insectivorous, though one species also eats small birds.
-Vespertilionidae comprises 461 extant species, divided into 53 genera.
+Vespertilionidae comprises 558 extant species, divided into 61 genera.
 These genera are grouped into four subfamilies: Kerivoulinae, or woolly bats; Murininae, or tube-nosed bats; Myotinae, or mouse-eared bats; and Vespertilioninae, which includes pipistrelles, serotines, and other bat species.
-Vespertilioninae additionally contins three species which have been made extinct since 1500 CE.
+Vespertilioninae additionally contains three species which have been made extinct since 1500 CE.